 Easy to use push mechanism and compact, durable aluminium body will make this your go to sketching pencil for carrying around in your bag or pocket.

 These two lead sizes are so similar it is hard to tell them apart.
 3.0mm and 3.2mm leads usually come sharpened in the pencil and will need to be sharpened depending on your preference.
 This size is great to sketch with and for shading.
 Press hard for strong dark lines and softly for smooth shades.

 Cheap and inexpensive, but a thoroughly pleasurable writing experience.
 The Worther Shorty is has a durable plastic exterior and comes with a manufacturer lifetime guarantee.
 Due to their superior German craftsmanship, the Shorty has a cult following in the art and design world.

 The largest of the common lead sizes.
 This chunky sized lead will need regular sharpening.
 It’s prowess lies in shading and sketching larger objects.
 Press hard for strong dark lines and softly for smooth shades.

 This great sketching pencil comes fitted with 4B leads, perfect for sketching.
 Plus, this pencil comes with its own sharpener so you can ensure your pencil is always just so.

-The picture above was drawn using all of the aforementioned lead sizes.
+The picture below was drawn using all of the aforementioned lead sizes.